 MODEL I LOCAL DETERMINATION MODEL II PROVINCIAL REQUIREMENTS; CENTRAL ACTION MODEL III PROVINCIAL REQUIREMENTS; LOCAL ACTION Degree of Standardization Codes of conduct are developed by local governments in accordance with best practices, and to reflect local needs and circumstances.
 Some level of standardization exists based on adherence to best practices.
-At present under this approach, 30% of local governments are without a code of conduct and the quality of codes of conduct, including their enforcement mechanisms, vary widely.
-Standardization of codes is similar to Model III to enable centralized administration and enforcement.
+At present under this approach, 30% of local governments are without a Standardization of codes is similar to Model III to enable centralized admin- istration and enforcement.
 Centralized administration and enforcement would not be practicable in an environment with non-standardized codes.
-This approach ensures that codes of conduct and systems of administration and enforcement are in place for every local government.
-The Province's decision to prescribe, through legislation, specific provisions and requirements to include in codes of conduct results in a high degree of standardization.
-This approach ensures that codes of conduct and systems of administration and enforcement are in place for every local government.
-Cost Management Local governments may manage costs under this model through code design and application, the imposition of budget caps, and the ability to collaborate with one another on the use and funding of independent third parties.
+This approach ensures that codes of conduct and systems of administra- The Province's decision to prescribe, through legislation, specific provisions and requirements to include in codes of conduct results in a high degree of standardization.
+This approach ensures that codes of conduct and systems of administra- tion and enforcement are in place for code of conduct and the quality of codes of conduct, including their en- forcement mechanisms, vary widely. tion and enforcement are in place for every local government. every local government.
+Cost Management Local governments may manage costs under this model through code design and application, the imposition of budget caps, and the ability to collab- orate with one another on the use and funding of independent third parties.
 It is important to recognize, however, that local governments which make use of the model, and particularly smaller communities, currently cite cost as an issue.
 Cost management is most difficult under this model.
 Standardized codes of conduct, coupled with centralized administration and enforcement, give little ability to local governments to contain costs.
-Costs under this scenario may also be difficult to manage due to the scope of responsibility across the local government sector.
+Costs under this scenario may also be difficult to manage due to the scope of responsibility across the local gov- ernment sector.
 It is uncertain whether the Province would contribute to the operational costs for this model.
-Prescriptive provincial legislation makes cost management more difficult under this model.
-Local governments have less control, relative to Model I, over code design and application.
+Prescriptive provincial legislation makes cost management more dif- ficult under this model.
+Local gov- ernments have less control, relative to Model I, over code design and application.
 Local governments may collaborate with one another in the use and funding of independent parties.
 It is uncertain whether the Province would contribute to the operational costs for this model.
-Fairness Fairness is determined in part through the design of complaint and investigation processes in codes of conduct.
-Fairness is also determined by the process through which local government receives, considers, applies and publicizes recommended sanctions.
+Fairness Fairness is determined in part through the design of complaint and investi- gation processes in codes of conduct.
+Fairness is also determined by the process through which local govern- ment receives, considers, applies and publicizes recommended sanctions.
 A process to allow for appeal to local government, and in some cases to courts, is important.
 Adherence to best practices, and the use of experienced code designers, enhances the potential for fairness.
-Due to the variance of approaches, though, this approach poses significant risks to ensuring fair procedures.
-Provincially-prescribed contents for codes of conduct, including processes for complaints and investigations, determine fairness of model to a large degree.
+Due to the variance of approaches, though, this approach poses signifi- cant risks to ensuring fair procedures.
+Provincially-prescribed contents for codes of conduct, including process- es for complaints and investigations, determine fairness of model to a large degree.
 Fairness is also determined by the process through which local government receives, considers, applies and publicizes recommended sanctions.
-Process to allow for appeal to province-wide body, and ultimately to courts in some cases, would continue.
-Provincially-prescribed contents for codes of conduct, including processes for complaints and investigations, help to establish a high degree of fairness in comparison to Model I. Fairness is also determined by the process through which local government receives, considers, applies and publicizes recommended sanctions.
+Process to allow for appeal to prov- ince-wide body, and ultimately to courts in some cases, would continue.
+Provincially-prescribed contents for codes of conduct, including processes for complaints and investigations, help to establish a high degree of fairness in comparison to Model I. Fairness is also determined by the process through which local government receives, considers, applies and publi- cizes recommended sanctions.
 A process to allow for appeal to local government, and in some cases to courts, would continue.